New report highlights massive pay gap between CEOs and typical workers

 "It's also important to note that more than half of Mattel's worldwide employee base consists of manufacturing plant workers in Asia and elsewhere, which of course significantly impacts our median employee pay rate," a spokesperson said.

-Mattel is followed by McDonald's (MCD), where CEO Steven Easterbrook, who earned nearly $21.8 million last year, made 3,101 times as much as the company's median employee.
+Mattel is followed by McDonald's (MCD), where CEO Steve Easterbrook, who earned nearly $21.8 million last year, made 3,101 times as much as the company's median employee.

+When asked for comment, McDonald's said that Easterbrook grew the company's value by $36 billion in 2017.

+"Steve Easterbrook's leadership has raised the bar for McDonald's by leading the business out of declining sales back to strong growth, unveiling plans to make the business more sustainable for both shareholders and stakeholders all while investing more in the education and skills of the people working in our restaurants," a spokesperson said.

 Not all businesses have such large gaps.